 Step 4: Set parameters

-Choose the appropriate speed, power, and number of passes depending on the material.
+Select the appropriate speed, power, and number of passes depending on the material.

 Step 5: Preview or test engraving

-Step 6: Engraving
+Step 6: Engrave

 Start the engraving and monitor the process.

-Advantages and disadvantages of laser engraving spoons
+Pros and cons of laser engraving spoons

-Very precise and professional result
+Very precise and professional results

 Fast and repeatable for larger quantities of engraved spoons

-Method 2: Engraving a spoon with a rotary tool
+Method 2: Engraving a Spoon with a Rotary Tool

 - Rotary tool or electric engraving pen

-- Clamp, vise or non-slip mat
+- Clamp, vise, or non-slip mat

-Steps for engraving a spoon with a rotary tool
+Steps: Engraving a spoon with a rotary tool

 Step 1: Clean and secure the spoon

-Step 2: Mark design
+Step 2: Mark the design

 Draw the pattern directly onto the spoon or use a stencil.

-Step 3: Choose the appropriate attachment
+Step 3: Choose the right bit

-Diamond tip: for metal
+Diamond bit: for metal

-Carbide or HSS attachment: for wood
+Carbide or HSS bit: for wood

 Step 4: Engrave slowly and evenly

-Switch on the rotary tool and engrave with light pressure.
+Turn on the rotary tool and engrave with light pressure.
 Let the tool do the work – do not press too hard.

 Step 5: Clean and refine